 If you take your time and go slowly, you should be able to get the dough to the right consistency without the stickiness.

 How to Prevent Pizza Dough from Becoming Too Sticky

 The best way to deal with sticky pizza dough is to avoid making it sticky in the first place.
-When you are preparing your dough, make sure that you follow the recipe and use warm water (not cold water).
+When you are preparing your dough, make sure that you follow the recipe.

-In addition, you should start by using only around 60% of the water called for in the recipe.
+In addition, you could start by using only around 60% of the water called for in the recipe.